sdobreff/advanced-analytics/readme.txt

 = Where are the error logs are stored? =
 The plugin autodetects default error log location, usually WordPress defines that in `wp-config.php`.
 You can customize this path if needed - this is strongly recommended for security reasons, and don't worry - you can do it with one click from plugin settings.

+= Note =
+Because of its extremely poor implementation and interfering with the proper WordPress workflow (debug log set, constant pollution of the log file, improper JS implementation etc.), *Log-IQ* plugin is automatically deactivated.

 == Screenshots ==

 1. **Error Log Overview** - Displays a summary of recent errors logged.